promptfoo/promptfoo/CONTRIBUTING.md

 ## Development Workflow

-1. Create a new branch for your feature or bugfix:
+1. Create a new branch for your feature or bug fix:

    ```sh
    git checkout -b feature/your-feature-name
    ```

 2. We try to follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
 This is not required for feature branches.
-We merge all PRs into `main` with a squash merge with a conventional commit message.
+We merge all PRs into `main` with a squash merge and a conventional commit message.

 3. Push your branch to your fork: